Brent R Carr, M.D.

 Teaching Philosophy

-Teaching is not the transmission of knowledge but the cultivation of inquiry.
+Teaching is not simply the transmission of knowledge but the cultivation of inquiry.
 I approach education as a shared process of conceptual refinement, where students are challenged to think precisely, write clearly, and question foundational assumptionsāclinical and philosophical alike.
-Whether in seminar, supervision, or collaborative authorship, my role is to create the conditions for independent thought to emerge.
-The most meaningful teaching happens not through instruction alone, but through the sustained discipline of shared attention.
+Whether in the classroom, in supervision, or through collaborative scholarship, my goal is to create the conditions for independent thought to emerge.
+The most meaningful teaching develops over time through sustained attention, rigor, and mentorship.

 Board Certifications